-When measurement tiles provide no information about the concentrations of resource tiles, as in Fig. 4d, a successful assembly is one that ignores the information received from the measurement tiles and computes a set of outputs in a temporal pattern very similar to the changes in the abundant resource tile.
+When measurement tiles provide no information about the concentrations of resource tiles, as in Figure 4(d), a successful assembly is one that ignores the information received from the measurement tiles and computes a set of outputs in a temporal pattern very similar to the changes in the abundant resource tile.
 The assembly shown uses its rightmost gate to discard the input from the measurement tiles.
-It uses a binary counter program (Cook et al. 2004) (the center two computation tiles) to count to four over and over again.
-A counter consists of a series of exclusive or/and gates.
+It uses a binary counter program [11] (the center two computation tiles) to count to four over and over again.
+A counter consists of a series of exclusive or / and gates.
 The inputs to the counter come from rightmost digit of the counter (which is a 1 at each iteration) and the bottom edge of the counter tiles.
-At each iteration, the counter has two outputs-an output to the left which signals to the output tile to the left, and a set of outputs that become inputs or the next iteration of the counter.
+At each iteration, the counter has two outputs - an output to the left which signals to the output tile to the left, and a set of outputs that become inputs to the next iteration of the counter.
 The "counter" receives its name because these outputs are, read as a binary number, one larger than the inputs.
 When the counter reaches its maximum value, in this case three, a one is output to the left.
 The left-most gate uses this periodic trigger to change its requested resource tile.
 The assembly shown asks for four 1-type resource tiles, then asks for four 0-type resource tiles, and repeats this cycle.
-If the requests are in tandem
+If the requests are in tandem with the periodic change of resource tile type, the assembly will spend little time waiting for resource tiles, and will grow quickly.